 Have Discipline on When to Take your Profits

 As a rule of thumb, always set a target for your profits.
 In most cases, people will stay on a stock that has gone up for too long, thinking that the price will appreciate indefinitely.
 Be wise; lock in your profits.

 You’ll never go broke by taking your profits, as the adage goes.
 A 10% gain is perhaps a good place to start locking in your profits.
 Of course, you can always come back and buy again.

 Another important thing is to know what you want to be.
 Do you aim to be a trader or an investor?
 For investors, the normal price fluctuations for a stock shouldn’t bother you.
 That’s because your time horizon is much longer than that of a trader.

 For traders, you will be working with short time frames.
 As such, you need to take your gains or losses at the end of your designated time frame.
 The worst thing you can do is try to be both a trader and an investor.
-People who try this usually fail to take their profits in time, and instead register losses when the price of the stock they bought goes down.
+People who try this usually fail to take their profits in time and instead register losses when the stock price goes down.
 So, be disciplined!